 The student will write a 25-page research paper in current APA format that focuses on an applied issue related to economic analysis in healthcare.
 The paper must include at least 20 references in addition to the course textbook and the Bible.
 The student will create an annotated bibliography, an outline, a draft, and a final paper in order to complete this project.

 The student must list at least 20 scholarly sources from peer-reviewed journals, not including the course textbook and the Bible.
 A single paragraph of 50–75 words must be provided to give a brief description of each resource.
 All sources must be less than 10 years old.
-The annotated bibliography will be submitted through SafeAssign to check for plagiarism.
+Note: The student's assignment will be checked for originality via the Turnitin plagiarism tool.
+For more information about Turnitin, click here.

 The student must create an outline that includes a thesis statement, the research questions/issues being addressed, how much space will be allotted for each section of the paper, and a preliminary reference list of at least 20 scholarly articles from peer-reviewed journals.
 All sources must be less than 10 years old.
-The outline will be submitted through SafeAssign to check for plagiarism.
+Note: The student's assignment will be checked for originality via the Turnitin plagiarism tool.
+For more information about Turnitin, click here.

 The student will create a full rough draft of the research project.
 This assignment must be at least 25 pages and include at least 20 scholarly references.
 In the introduction, the student must clearly identify 2 or 3 main discussion points of the literature review.

 The final submission for this project will maintain the same parameters as the draft.
 However, the student will receive feedback on the draft from his/her instructor and must revise the final based upon this feedback.
-The final will be submitted through SafeAssign to check for plagiarism.
+Note: The student's assignment will be checked for originality via the Turnitin plagiarism tool.
+For more information about Turnitin, click here.

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain 4–10 multiple-choice and true/false questions, and have a 30-minute time limit.
+Each quiz will cover the Learn material for the assigned module.
+Each quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, and have a 30-minute time limit.